corda/cordapp-template-kotlin/README.md

 # CorDapp Template

 Welcome to the CorDapp template.
-The CorDapp template is an example CorDapp and which you can use to bootstrap your own CorDapp projects.
+The CorDapp template is an example CorDapp which you can use to bootstrap your own CorDapp projects.

 This README is an abridged version of the [CorDapp tutorial](http://docs.corda.net/tutorial-cordapp.html) found on